redAdjective/UniNotesRepo/Session 2 2025/MMCC1001 (Introduction to Video Games Studies)/Week 2.md

 Understanding of video games as similar to sports, children's play, toys, board games, card games and other leisure activities.

-Argues games are about fun and fantast and are separate from real-life
+Argues games are about fun and fantasy and are separate from real-life

 Reflected in game designers and games journalists discourses privileging gameplay mechanics ahead of other concerns such as narrative.